dennis-johnson-dev/angular-example/README.md

 The master branch contains the "deep imports" method (`rxjs/operators/map`) which results in a small bundle size.

 The "operators" branch refers to using `rxjs/operators` and this results in a larger bundle.

+The usage of these imports is located in `src/client/app/services/data.service.ts`.